openvinotoolkit/openvino_notebooks/notebooks/237-typo-detector/README.md

 1. Use the [Hugging Face Optimum](https://huggingface.co/docs/optimum/index) library to load the compiled model in OpenVINO IR format.
 Then create a pipeline with the loaded model to run inference.

 2. Load the model and convert to ONNX and then to OpenVINO IR.
-   First the Pytorch model is convereted to the ONNX format and then the [Model Optimizer](https://docs.openvino.ai/latest/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) tool is used to convert to [Openvino IR format](https://docs.openvino.ai/latest/openvino_ir.html).
-This method provides much more insight to the openvino environment and applications.
+   First the Pytorch model is convereted to the ONNX format and then the [Model Optimizer](https://docs.openvino.ai/latest/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) tool is used to convert to [OpenVINO IR format](https://docs.openvino.ai/latest/openvino_ir.html).
+This method provides much more insight to how to set up a pipeline from model loading to model converting, compiling and running inference with OpenVINO, so that you could conveniently use OpenVINO to optimize and accelerate inference for other deep-learning models.

 The following table summarises the major differences between the two methods